Liars

 Sarah Manguso

-Sarah Manguso is the author of nine books, including the novel Very Cold People, a finalist for the PEN/Jean Stein Book Award.
-Manguso is the recipient of a Guggenheim Fellowship, a Hodder Fellowship, and the Rome Prize.
+Sarah Manguso is the author of nine books, most recently the novels Liars and Very Cold People.
+Her other books include a story collection, two poetry collections, and several acclaimed works of nonfiction.
+Her work has been recognized by an American Academy of Arts and Letters Literature Award, a Guggenheim Fellowship, a Hodder Fellowship, and the Rome Prize.
 She lives in Los Angeles.
 More by Sarah Manguso

 Decorative Carat